mdkamrulamin/coldgrid-ai/README.md

 ### Short-Term Improvements

+- Deploy the production database, backend, and frontend
+- Add a live demo URL to the README
-- Add historical chart filters:
+- Add a short demo video
-  - Last 1 hour
-  - Last 6 hours
-  - Last 24 hours
-  - Last 7 days
-- Add risk level trend chart over time
+- Add a risk level trend chart over time
 - Improve dashboard summary cards with prediction context
 - Add pagination or filtering for telemetry history
 - Add CSV export for telemetry and alerts